 We are often asked “can I be a foster parent if I am single?”
 It is widely held belief that in order to foster a child, you need to be married or have evidence of being in a long-term relationship.
 You might be surprised to know that this is not the case; single parents can foster too.
 In fact, some of the best carers are single parents, who may or may not have children of their own.

-The main concern we have, as a fostering agency, is that the children are in a safe and stable environment – if you think you can give this to a child, then do not let being a single parent, or your relationship status, stop you.
+Regardless of whether you are a single woman foster parent or male, the main concern we have, as a fostering agency, is that the children are in a safe and stable environment – if you think you can give this to a child, then do not let being a single parent, or your relationship status, stop you.

 The process for is thorough – but your relationship status will not affect your application.
 As long as you’re passionate about caring for children, can offer a safe home and you have some grit and determination – you will make a fantastic single parent foster carer.